Primary Navigation Mobile

 Comfort

 Given it’s a high-performance hot hatch, the Golf GTI is actually very comfortable, with a firm, but well-damped ride that rarely jars the driver.
-We’d definitely specify it with adaptive dampers which offer a number of drive modes that allow you to stiffen or soften the suspension to suit your mood.
+We’d definitely specify it with adaptive dampers (known as DCC) which offer several drive modes that allow you to stiffen or soften the suspension to suit your mood.

 It handles motorways well, thanks to its low noise levels and refined engine (at cruising speeds), which goes a long way to making the GTI an excellent all-rounder for the family.
 Front passengers get a generous amount of room, and well-shaped seats that do their best to keep you comfortable on the longest of trips.
-Six footers will fit in the back, but will have more room to stretch out in the Cupra Leon.
+Six footers will fit in the back, but will have more room to stretch out in the Cupra Leon or Skoda Octavia vRS.

 Safety